 The Normal School, as it was known, came about because of the chronic need in an expanding United States for professional-quality teachers of grammar and secondary school students.
 While young people of the upper social strata of the time could receive quality educations at private academies and universities, students who came from the middle and working classes and who attended free public schools received little or no education.
 Poorly trained teachers, incapable of properly educating students, could not teach the principles that would produce knowledgeable and valuable citizens in the young Republic.
 Throughout the 1820s and 1830s, campaigns for normal schools to train teachers became more and more part of the political dialogue.
 Frequently cited in the argument for these schools were examples of established, successful normal schools in Europe.

 The Normal School began in a building that still stands today on the northeast corner of Lexington Common.
 The Reverend Cyrus Peirce, a Unitarian minister and hard-working educator, was the first Principal at Lexington.
 It was his enlightened leadership that established the mission of the Normal School.
 As part of the curriculum he set up, a model school was created as a practicum for the future teachers.
 In 1840, the first class of twenty-five women graduated from the Normal School.
-Two of these graduates included Mary Swift Lamson, a teacher in the newly-conceived education of the blind and deaf, as well as a co-founder of the YWCA in Boston, and Rebecca Pennell Dean, who in 1853 at Antioch College became the first female college professor in the United States.
+Two of these graduates included Mary Swift Lamson, a teacher in the newly-conceived education of the blind and deaf (Perkins School for the blind), as well as a co-founder of the YWCA in Boston, and Rebecca Pennell Dean, who in 1853 at Antioch College became the first female college professor in the United States.

 The Massachusetts Legislature designated them as State Normal Schools, ensuring their future.
 What had begun as an experiment had become a great success.
 Twice the Normal School outgrew its facilities, moving first to West Newton in 1844 and finally in 1853 to its permanent location in Framingham.
 A suitable location of five and three-quarter acres on scenic Bare Hill in Framingham Centre was offered by the Town.
 With appropriations from Framingham, the Boston and Albany Railroad, and the Massachusetts Legislature, a new school building designed by local architect Alexander Esty was constructed.